Gryffinclaw Solutions

 Ask the AI how it fixed an issue with your code Have the AI write all of the text within your website

-Use the AI to prototype or test an idea before committing to a project Assume AI did write all the code correctly
+Use the AI to prototype or test an idea before committing to a project Assume AI wrote all the code correctly

 Ask the AI any questions you may have Let AI organize all of the code itself